 At Tillable, we spend a lot of time researching and placing the best farmer on every farm.
 With over 16,000 great farmers on our platform, we have a lot of people to consider!
 In fact, the average farm on Tillable has over 200 eligible farmers within 30 miles.

 Many of our landowners have questions about how we evaluate farmers.
 For a brief explanation of the process, click here.
-But in case you’re curious, we wanted to provide you with the ultimate guide to farmer selection below.
+But in case you’re curious, we wanted to provide you with the ultimate guide to finding a farmer below.
 Each section has a link to a full Tillable blog post with more detail.

 Understand what to look for in a great farmer